Velrok/mars-rover-clj/README.md

-# marse-rover-clj
+# mars-rover-clj

-A clojure implementation of the marse rover challange.
+A clojure implementation of the mars rover challenge.

 ## How to run